Obama White House portrait to be unveiled at Sept. 7 event

 WASHINGTON (AP) — Barack Obama 's presidential portrait will be unveiled at the White House in a September ceremony hosted by his former No. 2, President Joe Biden.

-Portraits of the former president and Michelle Obama will be presented in the East Room as is traditional, on Sept.
-7, according to Obama's office.
+Portraits of the former president and Michelle Obama will be presented in the East Room, as is traditional, on Sept.
+7, White House press secretary Karine Jean-Pierre said Thursday.

 It will mark the first time the former first lady has returned to the White House since her husband left office in January 2017.
 The former president previously returned in April to mark the 12th anniversary of his signature health care law — and spent more than four hours meeting with Biden and greeting White House staff.

-Note: This story has been updated to correct the name of the former first lady whose portrait was unveiled in 2012.
-It was Laura Bush, not Barbara Bush.